Jean Gordon (Red Cross): Death

-Beatrice Patton clearly believed that Jean Gordon was intimately involved with her husband and wrote to him repeatedly to express her concerns, prompting his cavalier dismissals and a denial that he had even seen her.
-The evening before he left for his bond-raising tour, during a farewell dinner at the Ritz, Patton confessed to Everett Hughes that he was "scared to death of going back home to America;" and upon his return told Hughes: "Beatrice gave me hell.
-I'm glad to be in Europe!"
-Shortly after Patton died of injuries sustained in a car crash that had left him paralyzed, his wife arranged to meet Gordon at a Boston hotel where she confronted her over the supposed affair.
-In the early morning of January 8, 1946, only days after the confrontation with Beatrice and a little more than two weeks after Patton's death, Jean Gordon committed suicide, surrounded by General Patton's pictures, in the Upper East Side Manhattan apartment of a friend.
+Jean Gordon returned to the United States in December 1945 on the M.S.
+Gripsholm.

+That same month, George Patton was critically injured in a car accident in Germany.
+He died in a hospital on December 21, 1945.

+According to military historian Martin Blumenson, who later edited Patton's papers at the invitation of the family, Betty South "telephoned Jean to express her sorrow...
+Jean said, 'I think it is better this way for Uncle Georgie.
+There is no place for him any more, and he would have been unhappy with nothing to do.'...
+Whatever she had been to Patton before the war, during the conflict, and afterward, she helped to sustain and support him.
+Immediately after the war was over, when he... had no place to go in the army, he needed all the help he could get."

+According to Carlo D'Este, shortly after Patton's death his wife Beatrice arranged to meet Gordon at a Boston hotel where she furiously confronted her over the supposed affair.

-In closing his account of the confrontation preceding Gordon's death, Patton's biographer Carlo D'Este writes: "Beatrice's jealousy of Jean Gordon was that of an older woman for a young and attractive mistress who has stolen her husband's interest...
+D'Este writes: "Beatrice's jealousy of Jean Gordon was that of an older woman for a young and attractive mistress who has stolen her husband's interest...
 Jean told a friend that... with the war now over, perhaps Patton's death had been a blessing in disguise.
 [Robert Patton writes that she] 'had an understanding of him that was insightful and not frivolous, ample reason for his wife to deem her a serious rival.
 Beatrice, out of love, could forgive Georgie's indiscretion, but Jean she was determined to punish.'"